nautsimon/my-first-freelancing-projects/README.md

 **ok cool, so what?**
 --------------------
-*here are links to some of my cooler projects that are products of my learning from the projects above.*
+*here are links to some of my cooler projects that are products of my learning from My-First-14-Web-Projects.*

 [[Adventure Blog](http://cookedcorn.casa)]
 <br />My blog.
 Tons of pictures and content (loaded programmatically).
 Cool ThreeJs animations.